dray01/dsphinx/_posts/cloud_run_build.rst

 Quick Win
 ---------------

 Quick note, check out the ``README.md`` as part of the following repo_.
-There is a button to simply deploy the image to ,
+There is a button to simply deploy the image to GCP Cloud Run.
+Simply click the button and log into your GCP instance.

 .. _repo: https://github.com/dray01/public-sphinx

 More on the Cloud Run Button_.